salesforcecli/plugin-packaging/messages/package_install.md

 # summary

-install a package in the target org
+Install a package in the target org.

+# description

 Supply the ID of the package version to install.
 The package installs in your default target org unless you supply the username for a different target org.